Linda Court Salisbury, Ph.D.

 Her general research interests are in consumer decision-making, with a primary focus on temporal aspects of consumer expectations, preference, and choice.
 She has examined phenomena such as choice diversification, preference uncertainty, customer satisfaction, and debt repayment behavior.
 Her research has appeared in the Journal of Consumer Research, the Journal of Marketing Research, and Marketing Science.

-Professor Salisbury currently teaches Marketing Principles and Services Marketing courses.
+Professor Salisbury currently teaches Marketing Principles, Services Marketing, and Marketing Research courses.